Treating a spider bite

 In a lot of cases, spiders are unfairly stigmatized in hospitals and medical clinics.
 Some people blame their insect bites and discomfort on the spider, but these victims can never prove their case.
 Regardless of the many kinds of species in existence, North America is home to only two species of spiders, which are of medical concern.
-The first is called the black widow spider and the second is the brown recluse.
+Generally, the first is the black widow spider and the second is the brown recluse.

-It is difficult for even the most experienced physicians to distinguish between skin infections and spider bites from black widows or brown recluse types.
+Furthermore, it is difficult for even the most experienced physicians to distinguish between skin infections and spider bites from black widows or brown recluse types.

-Toxic (or Deadly) Spiders
+Toxic (or deadly) spiders

 The majority of spiders are poisonous.
-This is the method in which they pursue their prey, however, the majority of spiders are simply too insignificant in size while their poison is too impotent to harm humans.
+Generally, this is the method in which they pursue their prey, however, the majority of spiders are simply too insignificant in size while their poison is too impotent to harm humans.
 A lot of spiders have a bad reputation and are held responsible for the bites.

 A lot of consideration has been directed towards the brown recluse spiders.